pedrocrisp/NGS-pipelines/RNAseqPipe3/README.md

 #RNAseqPipe3 README

+---

+For detailed descriptions of the tools implemented in this pipeline see [documentation by Bec](https://github.com/pedrocrisp/NGS-pipelines/blob/master/Docs/RNAseq.md)

+---

 Pipeline to process RNAseq data

 Reads must be in a folder called reads, with subdirectories for each sample